contentql/backend/README.md

 If for some reason the authentication was being failed, add the line `admin_secret: yoursecret` in the `nhost/config.yaml` file

-## How to automatically create migrations when creating a table
+## How to automatically create migrations and a Table via API

 Create a `POST` request on the route `/apis/migrate` with the following body with `x-hasura-admin-secret` to create a migration automatically while creating a table.